Proof of the $C^2$-stability conjecture for geodesic flows of closed surfaces: Introduction

 \subsection{Anosov Reeb flows}

 In order to prove Theorem~\ref{t:main}, we establish sufficient conditions for a Reeb flow of a closed contact 3-manifold to be Anosov, a statement that may be of independent interest.
 We recall that, on a 3-dimensional manifold $N$ which for us will always be closed, a contact form $\lambda$ is a 1-form such that $\lambda\wedge d\lambda$ is nowhere vanishing.
 Associated with a contact form $\lambda$, there is a vector field $X_\lambda$, called the Reeb vector field, uniquely defined by the equations $\lambda(X_\lambda)\equiv1$ and $d\lambda(X_\lambda,\cdot)\equiv0$.
-The flow $\phi_t:N\to N$ of the Reeb vector field $X_\lambda$ is usually referred to as Reeb flow, and its orbits as Reeb orbits.
+The flow $\phi_t:N\to N$ of $X_\lambda$ is called Reeb flow, and its orbits are referred to as Reeb orbits.
 Unit tangent bundles and their geodesic flows are a particular example of contact manifolds and Reeb flows.
-We denote by $\Per(X_\lambda)\subset N$ the subspace of closed Reeb orbits, i.e.
+We denote by $\Per(X_\lambda)\subset N$ the subspace of those points lying on closed Reeb orbits.
+As usual, for a hyperbolic closed Reeb orbit $\gamma\subset\Per(X_\lambda)$, we denote by $\Ws(\gamma)$ and $\Wu(\gamma)$ its stable and unstable manifolds respectively.
+Our theorem is the following.